grudsby/grudsby.github.io/_posts/2018-5-23-Training-AlexNet-on-VOC2007-in-PyTorch.md

 ### Model Implementation:

 It's time to talk about tensors.
 Tensors are multidimensional arrays.
 A vector is a first order tensor and a matrix is a second order tensor.
 In Pytorch, it is simple to convert from Numpy vectors to Pytorch tensors and back.
-Another important distinction is that Pytorch tensors can be store on CPU Ram or in the GPU.
-Training a network on the GPU while pulling data out of CPU Ram would be much slower, so all current training data should be held in GPU memory.
+Another important distinction is that Pytorch tensors can be stored on CPU Ram or in the GPU.
+Training a network on the GPU while pulling data out of CPU Ram would be too slow, so all current training data should be held in GPU memory.
+This is one of the reasons why we train in batches when computing gradients for back propogation (more on this later.)
 Here are example commands for conversions:

 {% highlight python %}
 import torch